How to Write Meeting Minutes in 2024 | Slite

 Who is responsible for taking minutes for a meeting?

 The corporate secretary generally takes notes and prepares meeting minutes.
 If there is no specific role for this in your company, the job should rotate between people who know how to take notes for a meeting.
-When taking meeting minutes, it is best to use a template like Slite's free meeting minutes template.
+When taking meeting minutes, it is best to use a template like Slite’s free meeting minutes template.
+After preparing the minutes, ensure they are accurately documented and distributed to all board members.

 What are meeting minutes good for?